-Compliance with Anti-discrimination laws -- The grant will be conducted and administered in conformity with title VI of the Civil Rights Act of 1964 (42 U.S.C.
+Compliance with Anti-discrimination laws -- The grant will be conducted and administered in contonnity with title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d) and the Fair Housing Act (42 U.S.C.
 3601-3619) and implementing regulations.

-Lead-Based Point - Its activities concerning lead-based point will comply with the requirements of 24 CFR Part 35, Subparts A, B, J, K and R.
+Lead-Based Paint -- Its activities concerning lead-based paint will comply with the requirements of 24 CFR Part 35, Subparts A, B, J, K and R.

-Compliance with Laws -- It will comply with app'icable laws.
+Compliance with Laws -- It will comply with upplicable laws.

-Signature of Authorized Official
+VA Signature of Authofized Official